The Human Bullet

 The Human Bullet (肉弾, Nikudan) is a 1968 Japanese satiric anti-war film about a soldier who becomes assigned to a suicide mission against the American forces during the late stage of World War II.
-It was written and directed by Kihachi Okamoto.
+It was written and directed by Kihachi Okamoto, based off his own wartime experiences.

 Plot

 During the last days of the war, a nameless young cadet is assigned to a suicide mission, ordered to blow himself up with an ammunition crate under the expected enemy tanks.
 While awaiting the enemy's invasion, he makes the acquaintance of a young orphaned woman, who runs a brothel formerly owned by her parents, and two kid brothers.
 He falls in love with the young woman, who is later killed in an air raid, as is the elder of the brothers.
 Vowing revenge for the dead, he receives new orders from the deteriorating commanding staff, ordering him to manually steer a torpedo into the awaited enemy battleships.
 Twenty years after the war has ended, his skeletal remains float in an oil drum off the beach, his offscreen voice shouting "rabbit", the nickname he had given the girl.
 (Note: The nickname refers to the Year of the Rabbit, the year in which the girl was born.)